Graybar: Incorporation as Western Electric

 After several relocations, all in Chicago, the business was incorporated as the Western Electric Manufacturing Company in 1872 to meet the capital requirements of the telegraph supply business.
 The new company so closely allied with the elder Western that three of its five directors were Western Union executives.
 Moreover, Stager was named president, although it was Barton as secretary/treasurer who actually handled day-to-day affairs.

 Although the young firm thrived in the telegraph industry, it was not until the invention of the telephone by Alexander Graham Bell in 1876, and the incandescent lamp by Thomas Alva Edison in 1879, that Western Electric began to gain stature as a large company.

 Part-owner Gray held the title of company electrician and spent his days working on his inventions, becoming increasingly less involved in the operations of the shop, and eventually he sold his interest in Western Electric in 1875 and retired to pursue independent research and to teach at Oberlin College.
 In 1876, he filed a caveat with the U.S. Patent Office, announcing his intention to soon patent an invention that would transmit vocal sounds telegraphically.
 Gray dubbed his telephone "the harmonic telegraph".
 Only hours earlier, however, Alexander Graham Bell applied for a patent for the same idea, which became known as the telephone.
 As it turned out, what Bell actually patented would have never worked, while Gray's idea would have.
-Western Union acquired both Gray's and Edison's telephone patents to challenge the American Bell Telephony Company (renamed AT&T in 1899), which led to a patent infringement suit and Bell ultimately being named the inventor of the telephone.
+Western Union acquired both Gray's and Edison's telephone patents to challenge the American Bell Telephone Company (renamed AT&T in 1899), which led to a patent infringement suit and Bell ultimately being named the inventor of the telephone.
 Therefore it was Bell's patent and not Gray’s that launched the telecommunications industry.